Skip to content

 Non‑Blocking + Fail‑Fast

-• If you use blocking=False with fail_fast=True, a failure may occur in a background thread while the test continues; joining or disabling fail‑fast for the test ensures a clean failure in the main thread.
+• If you use nonblocking=True with fail_fast=True, a failure may occur in the background while the test body continues.
+Fixture teardown surfaces the failure cleanly via pytest's delayed-fail hook.

 Using with TraceSourceCacheLast (fixtures pattern)